Tools for Implementing the Energy Excise Tax Local Exemption

 Please keep in mind, there is no requirement that counties impose this excise tax.
 It is purely an option that has been made available to replace local sales and use tax proceeds that will be otherwise be lost due to the energy sales tax exemption.

-Please contact Shaun Adams at ACCG if you have any questions.
+Please contact Clint Mueller at ACCG if you have any questions.